ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-5-1.md

-# Addressing Fear of Failure and Negative Self-Talk

-## Introduction

 In this chapter, we will explore the detrimental effects of fear of failure and negative self-talk on creativity.
 We will delve into the root causes of these mental barriers and discuss strategies to address and overcome them.
 By cultivating resilience and promoting a growth mindset, individuals can unlock their creative potential and embrace risk-taking.